nus-cs2103-AY2425S1/ip/README.md

 1. **list** - gives a list of all current tasks, all text after list will not be read
 1. **mark** - marks task given in the follow up text as completed by filling in the empty [  ] with a cross [X].
 Follow up text must be a valid integer.
 1. **unmark** - unmarks a task given in the follow up text as completed reverting the [X] to a [  ].
 Follow up text must be a valid integer.
 1. **delete** - deletes task given in the follow up text.
 Follow up text must be a valid integer.
+2. **find** - searches through all tasks and returns a list of tasks that contain the followup text.
 ## duke.Tasks.Task addition commands
 5. **todo** -
 6. **event** -